The Hidden Dangers of Using Too Much Hand Sanitizer

 One crucial factor to bear in mind is that a UV-C light cleanser can be hazardous for our health if it’s used irresponsibly.
 It can cause blindness and skin burns.
 So, using protective equipment and googles is a must.

 In addition to that, not all UV-C light cleansers are made equal.
-There is a plethora of fake or low-quality UV-C cleansers and wands that do not provide the protection they promise.
+There is a plethora of fake or low-quality UV-C cleansers and wands that don’t provide the protection they promise.
 Instead, they create a false sense of security increasing your risk of exposure to harmful pathogens.